vincent-herlemont/native_db/benches/README.md

 ### Delete

 :warning: We can see that when all operations are in a single transaction (`n:T`), Native DB has a huge overhead.
-An issue has been created to resolve this problem TODO.
+An issue has been created to resolve this problem https://github.com/vincent-herlemont/native_db/issues/256.

 |                       | `Native_db`               | `Redb`                           | `Sqlite`                           |
 |:----------------------|:--------------------------|:---------------------------------|:---------------------------------- |